 “It’s in the bylaws, it’s a technical thing,” Widerman said.
 “But really, the candidates are responsible themselves for getting their name out there.”

-He added that voter turnout will be high regardless, because the elections will be held online.
+He added that voter turnout will be high regardless, because the elections will be held online for the first time.